 - Connective tissue

-What makes connective tissue connective tissue and not another type of tissue is its components.
+What defines connective tissue is its components.
 All types of connective tissue have:

 - Protein fibers